 16. The DBF has agreed to fund payments made on behalf of the incumbent to other ministers as set out in Paper A9.

 In this respect, the PCC will be acting as an agent for the DBF and the incumbent and will make such payments as are due to these ministers out of the fees received from wedding couples or funeral directors.
 It is important that these payments (and expenses) are paid promptly and certainly within a month.

-16. The DBF will also fund the PCC’s costs of arrangements for those with disabilities such as professional signing services.
+17. The DBF will also fund the PCC’s costs of arrangements at weddings and funerals for those with disabilities, such as professional signing services.
 Where such costs are incurred the PCC should provide a copy of the invoice with its records when making net remittances to the DBF.
-More information on using signing services via the links below:
+More information on using signing services is in Diocesan Compendium Paper B15.